smurp/gozulu/README.md

 - `https://gozulu.app/?local=-5` - Display GMT-5 time (e.g., Eastern Time)

 Supported named timezones include: PST, PDT, MST, MDT, CST, CDT, EST, EDT, UTC, GMT, BST, CET, CEST, IST, JST, AEST, and others.

+### Fixed Time Mode

+You can set the clock to a specific fixed time using the `as-of` URL parameter:

+- `https://gozulu.app/?as-of=2025-03-06T12:00:00Z` - Set clock to noon UTC on March 6, 2025
+- `https://gozulu.app/?as-of=2025-03-06T18:30:00-05:00` - Set clock to 6:30 PM Eastern Time on March 6, 2025
+- `https://gozulu.app/?as-of=2025-03-06T12:00:00` - Set clock to noon local time on March 6, 2025

+In fixed time mode:
+- The clock stops ticking and displays the specified time
+- You can still drag the sun to adjust the time
+- Dragging the sun will update the URL with the new time
+- Both `local` and `as-of` parameters can be combined

 ### Interactive Features